SlimeVR/SlimeVR-Rust/README.md

   with the goal of being callable from several languages, including Typescript(node.js) and Java.
 * [Autoupdater](autoupdater/): A small utility for updating SlimeVR applications in unison.
+* [Firmware](firmware/): A rust implementation of the firmware, built on `embedded-hal` instead of Arduino.
+Targets the ESP32-C3.

 ## Motivation
 * Fulfill the Rewrite It In Rust meme